Erwin Rommel: The Desert Fox

 In private meetings he sounded out others regarding Hitler’s removal including Field-Marshal Gerd von Rundstedt who despite his personal disdain for the ‘Bohemian Corporal’ remained uncommitted and refused to hear the details of any plot.
 But then all German Officers had sworn an oath under God to serve not the State or the Constitution but the person of the Fuhrer Adolf Hitler.
 It was an oath not easily broken moreover it was a treasonable to do so and punishable by death.

 On 6 June 1944, the Allies came ashore at Normandy.
 In the days preceding the weather had been so inclement that the Germans had ruled out any immediate prospect of invasion and Rommel had returned home to be with his wife on her birthday.
-He returned at once only to find that the Atlantic Wall had proven unequal to the task and with the exception of hard fighting at Omaha Beach the Allies had met only token resistance and by nightfall with the beachheads secured 155,000 men with armoured support were already moving inland.
+He returned at once only to find that the Atlantic Wall had proven unequal to the task and except for at Omaha Beach where the Americans had almost met with failure the Allies had faced mostly token resistance and by nightfall with the beachheads secured 155,000 men with armoured support were already moving inland.
 They would be quickly reinforced.

 Rommel again argued for the implementation of his plan to strike the Allies hard whilst they remained vulnerable.
 In a final heated exchange with Hitler at Margival in France on 17 June, the Fuhrer relented a little and released three Panzer Divisions to his command but without the total freedom to use them as he wished.
 It was in any case, too late.